retched/missing-images-zen/README.txt

 Description
 ===========
-This script will run through your ZenCart database, provided by you in the connection information of the script, and then retrieve all images from products table of ZenCart.
+This script will run through your ZenCart database, provided by you in the connection information of the script, and then retrieve all images from the products table of ZenCart.
 Then, the script will run through each of those images making sure that the image exists and is saved in the correct format.
 (For example, a .gif is actually a GIF.)
 This is useful if you use a batch product uploader like easyPopulate and you don't know which of your images are missing.

 Known Issues
 ============